Biennium, Updates, and What You Should Know

 - Approved Virginia CE credit classes are available through this program as well (test required).

-If you are a current Utica customer, you are eligible for a Utica E&O training discount.
+If you are a current Utica customer, you are eligible for a Utica E&O loss control discount.
 The following courses qualify for a discount on your premium:

 - 3-hour E&O loss prevention seminar